Keiko Fujimori: Election aftermath

 After Castillo took the lead during the ballot-counting process in the second round of elections, Fujimori disseminated unsubstantiated claims of electoral fraud.
 According to The Guardian, various international observers countered Fujimori's claims, stating that the election process was conducted in accordance with international standards, with electoral observers from the Inter-American Union of Electoral Organizations, the Organization of American States, and the Progressive International denying any instances of widespread fraud while also praising the accuracy of the elections.

-Fujimori's statements about possibly overturning the election were described as being inspired by the attempts to overturn the 2020 United States presidential election by former U.S. president Donald Trump.
+Fujimori's statements about possibly overturning the election were described as being inspired by the attempts to overturn the 2020 United States presidential election by 45th U.S. president Donald Trump.
 The Guardian also reported that analysts and political observers criticized Fujimori's remarks, noting that it made her appear desperate after losing her third presidential run in a ten-year period.
 If elected into the presidency, criminal investigations against Fujimori would have been suspended until July 2026, with Anne Applebaum writing in The Atlantic that "the personal stakes are high. ...
 Fujimori previously spent a year in jail while awaiting trial for allegedly collecting illegal campaign contributions, and she could conceivably be sent back."

 In December 2021, prosecutor José Domingo Pérez reported that Fujimori received one million dollars from the Odebrecht Department of Structured Operations that was delivered through offshore intermediary accounts of Gonzalo Monteverde's company Construmaq.
 Domingo stated that he held 1,900 pieces of evidence to determine that a criminal group existed within Popular Force.

-Next general election
+2026 general election

-On 27 December 2022, General Secretary of Popular Force Luis Galarreta suggested that Fujimori is preparing to be a candidate in Peru's next presidential election, despite her denial of interest in running.
-The statement was seen as a possible accidental admission of her plans, since she had previously denied interest in running again after her losses in 2011 and 2016 before ultimately doing so.
+On 27 December 2022, General Secretary of Popular Force Luis Galarreta suggested that Fujimori is preparing to be a candidate in the next presidential election, despite her denial of interest in running.
+It was seen as a possible plan of Fujimori, since she had previously denied interest in running again after her prior losses.
+After the release of her father, Alberto, speculations were made that he instead of his daughter, Keiko would run for President.
+Alberto later joined the Popular Force, and on 14 July 2024, Keiko announced his presidential candidacy despite his age, health, and legal impediments.
+On 11 September 2024, Alberto died from health complications.

+After his father's death, Keiko's name again shines from the spotlight to substitute him for the 2026 presidential election.
+Fujimori later formally expressed her interest on running.
+On 30 October 2025, Fujimori formally announced her presidential candidacy together with Andean Parliament member Luis Galarreta and former Congressman Miki Torres as her running mates.
+Fujimori's campaign announcement came after the money-laundering case against her was dismissed by the constitutional court earlier.